Tutoriels Backend

 https://github.com/ganatan/angular-react-lazy-loading

-The following steps will allow you to obtain a prototype application.
+The following steps will help you get a prototype application.

 - Step 4: Bootstrap with Angular